Hunger in America

 Making Healthier Choices

-Every child deserves a chance at a healthy start.
-Our Healthy Choices program exposes children to healthier ways of living through activity, nutrition lessons and balanced food choices so they can be healthy and active in both learning and life.
+Save the Child believes every child deserves a healthy start in life.
+Our Healthy Choices program exposes children to healthier ways of living through physical activity, nutrition lessons and balanced food choices so they can be healthy and active in both learning and life.
 Eating well and being physically active at an early age helps children focus, improve attendance, boost academic performance and grow up to be healthy adults.